 What’s important with spotting is to notice what is normal for you.
 If you don’t normally bleed between periods, but suddenly have started noticing pink or brown spotting before your period, it might be worth bringing up with your doctor.What Causes Spotting Between Periods?

 Many girls tend to spot if they’ve just gotten their periods for the first time.
 If your body is new to menstruation, it may not have quite gotten the hang of it and all its accompanying hormones yet.
-This means irregular periods and can be associated with cause bleeding between periods for the first year or so of menstruation.
+This means irregular periods and can cause bleeding between periods for the first year or so of menstruation.
 Not to worry.
-Practice makes perfect, and your body will get the hang of this whole period thing soon enough, eventually settling into a more reliable cycle.
-3. You’re ovulating
+Practice makes perfect, and your body will get the hang of this whole period thing soon enough, eventually settling into a more regular cycle.

 Another reason for bleeding between periods is ovulation, aka the mid-cycle release of an egg from your ovaries.
 The flux in hormones that signals your body to release an egg from one of your ovaries can be a cause of spotting between periods, i.e. light pink or brown blood that shows up on the toilet tissue when you wipe.
-Ovulation spotting happens in the middle of your cycle, or 14 days after the first day of your last period.
+Ovulation spotting happens in the middle of your cycle, or 14 days after the first day of your last period if your cycle is 28 days.
 Spotting is not enough blood for a pad or tampon, but enough to stain a light-coloured pair of knickers.
-It’s also nothing to worry about.4.
-You’re stressed out
+It’s also nothing to worry about.

 Another common cause of hormone imbalance that can be a cause of bleeding between periods is Polycystic Ovary Syndrome, aka PCOS, a condition that many women and girls experience.
 This is when cysts form on the ovaries, which disrupts ovulation, resulting in an irregular period or no period altogether.
 PCOS is a very common cause of bleeding between periods and is not harmful.
 PCOS is diagnosed by a doctor.
 Together with your doctor, the symptoms of PCOS are managed with medication like the birth control pill.